Chapter reviewed and updated in December 2024.

 Mode of transmission

 Direct or indirect faecal-oral transmission.
 Food or water may become contaminated.
-The infective dose can be as low as 10–100 organisms.
+Shigella is highly infectious.
+An infective dose can be as low as 10–100 organisms.

 Period of communicability